microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

 We create a new `AppServiceConnection` and we configure it in the following way:

 - We specify the name of the App Service we want to connect to, using the `AppServiceName` property.
 This name must match the one we're going to include inside the manifest of the Windows Application Packaging Project in a later stage.
 - We specify the Package Family Name of the application which hosts the App Service.
-In our scenario, since the React Native application and the classic Windows process are hosted in the same package, we can retrieve it using the `Windows.ApplicationModel.Package` APIs.
+In our scenario, since the React Native application and the classic Win32 process are hosted in the same package, we can retrieve it using the `Windows.ApplicationModel.Package` APIs.
 - We subscribe to two events: `RequestReceived`, which is triggered when the React Native application sends a message; `ServiceClosed`, which is triggered when the App Service channel is shut down.

 Then we use the `OpenAsync()` method to open the connection.
 If it isn't successful, there's no need for this process to stay alive, so we call `Set()` on the `AutoResetEvent` object, so that the `Main()` method can terminate.